JimHotchkiss/hackers-hike-project-app/README.md

 Sinatra Hikers Application

 # Description:
 This is a simple MVC application built using Sinatra.
 In this app a  user can post their favorite hikes, and view a list of other users' hikes.
-The user will enter a name, location, description, and degree of difficulty.
+The user will enter a name, location and a description.
 While the hike will have a location and degree of difficulty.

 # Instruction:
 1. Navigate to the link: https://github.com/JimHotchkiss/sinatra-fwitter-group-project-v-000